vxtools/beetle/README.md

  check_interrupts                 : Check interrupt values on the system
-         chdev_to                 : Change timeout for SD devices lsdev_to                 : List timeout for SD devices
+         chdev_to                 : Change timeout for SD devices lsdev_to                 : List timeout for SD devices get_max                  : List the max_sectors_kb value on all vexata volumes
 ```

 You may view individual shortcut code by using `type`